ys-rathore/rocket2/README.md

-  # Intro Page for Youth Motivation
+  # Rocket Original

-  This is a code bundle for Intro Page for Youth Motivation.
-The original project is available at https://www.figma.com/design/AP8Gw1vDfQsStOagKXEFU3/Intro-Page-for-Youth-Motivation.
+  This is a code bundle for Rocket Original.
+The original project is available at https://www.figma.com/design/AP8Gw1vDfQsStOagKXEFU3/Rocket-Original.

   ## Running the code